Your Cart

 • A general guide to interpreting Histograms

-• Shoot RAW or RAW+Jpeg, that way you can recover lost detail later
+• Shoot RAW or RAW+Jpeg; that way, you can recover lost details later

-• Raw Files let you change the White Balance after shot is taken
+• Raw Files lets you change the White Balance after the shot is taken

 • You will need a Raw Editor to edit Raw Files